Guilherme-Lotaif/JavaVirtualBank/README.md

 # Java Virtual Bank

-Este é um projeto de sistema bancário virtual em Java, projetado para fornecer funcionalidades essenciais para operações bancárias.
+This is a virtual banking system project in Java, designed to provide essential functionalities for banking operations.

-## Funcionalidades
+## Features

-### 1. Abrir Conta
+### 1. Open Account
-O usuário insere os dados do futuro correntista na aplicação.
-Se o futuro correntista não tiver uma conta aberta, o sistema abrirá a conta, inserindo os dados do correntista em uma lista linear duplamente encadeada.
-O sistema não permite o registro de dois correntistas com o mesmo número de CPF.
+The user enters the prospective account holder's data into the application.
+If the prospective account holder does not have an open account, the system will open an account by inserting the account holder's data into a doubly linked list.
+The system does not allow the registration of two account holders with the same CPF.

-### 2. Realizar Saque
+### 2. Make Withdrawal
-O usuário fornece o valor desejado para saque.
-Se o saldo disponível for suficiente, o sistema debitará o valor do saldo do correntista.
-A pesquisa é feita pelo número de CPF do correntista.
+The user provides the desired withdrawal amount.
+If the available balance is sufficient, the system will debit the amount from the account holder's balance.
+The search is performed using the account holder's CPF.

-### 3. Realizar Depósito
+### 3. Make Deposit
-O usuário fornece o valor desejado para saque.
-Se estiver cadastrado no sistema, o valor é adicionado ao seu saldo.
-A pesquisa é realizada pelo número de CPF do correntista.
+The user provides the desired deposit amount.
+If registered in the system, the amount is added to their balance.
+The search is performed using the account holder's CPF.

-### 4. Relatório de Contas
+### 4. Account Report
-Gera um relatório detalhado de todas as contas no sistema, incluindo informações como CPF da conta, titular, saldo.
+Generates a detailed report of all accounts in the system, including information such as account CPF, holder, and balance.

-### 5. Encerrar Conta
+### 5. Close Account
-Permite que um usuário encerre sua conta bancária.
+Allows a user to close their bank account.

-## Requisitos do Sistema
+## System Requirements
-- Java JDK 8 ou superior
+- Java JDK 8 or higher
-- Ambiente de desenvolvimento integrado (IDE) compatível com Java (Eclipse, IntelliJ, etc.)
+- Integrated Development Environment (IDE) compatible with Java (Eclipse, IntelliJ, etc.)

-## Como Executar o Projeto
+## How to Run the Project
-1. Clone este repositório: `git clone https://github.com/GuilhermeLotaif01/JavaVirtualBank.git`
+1. Clone this repository: `git clone https://github.com/GuilhermeLotaif01/JavaVirtualBank.git`
-2. Abra o projeto em sua IDE Java preferida.
+2. Open the project in your preferred Java IDE.
-3. Compile e execute o arquivo principal do programa.
+3. Compile and run the main program file.

-## Contribuições
+## Contributions
-Contribuições são bem-vindas!
-Sinta-se à vontade para reportar problemas, propor melhorias ou enviar pull requests.
+Contributions are welcome!
+Feel free to report issues, suggest improvements, or submit pull requests.